frostney/checkt/README.md

 });

 // Multiple keys seperated by a comma also work, just make sure the key is
-// written as a key
+// written as a string
 check('test', {
   'string, number': function() {
    console.log('Either string or number');